Home Best Places in the Fraser Valley Cultus Lake & Cultus Lake Provincial Park

 Another popular attraction at Cultus Lake, especially for young families, is the fairly modern Cultus Lake Adventure Park which features close to a dozen different amusement park rides and is highly recommended.

 The Cultus Lake Adventure Park is impressive for such a small town, and the park’s prices are surprisingly reasonable.
 Gate admission is free, which is wonderful, and an all-day unlimited pass is only about $22.
-Individual tokens cost around $2 each and each ride takes between 1 and 3 tokens (so between $2 and $6).
+Individual tokens cost around $2 each and each ride takes between one and three tokens (so between $2 and $6).

 Other Attractions